 Skills and Learning page

 The recent Burden of disease in Northern Lincolnshire study examined the likely impact of disease (particularly long term conditions) on the local health and social care system and identified interventions and prevention strategies required to turn the curve.
 Following this a more in depth analysis focussing on the Burden of disease in North East Lincolnshire was undertaken.

-Additional reports that contribute to and inform the JSNA such as the domestic abuse needs assessment, the adolescent lifestyle survey, the looked after children annual report, and the director of public health annual reports, can all be found on our Strategic Assessments page.
-The Pharmaceutical Needs Assessment is an assessment of the needs for pharmaceutical services in the North East Lincolnshire area.
+Additional reports that contribute to and inform the JSNA such as the Pharmaceutical Needs Assessment (PNA) and the director of public health annual reports, can all be found on our Strategic Assessments page.

 Public Health England has published a wide range of data tools and profiles at local authority level including:

 North East Lincolnshire Dementia Profile

 North East Lincolnshire Sexual and Reproductive Health Profile

 North East Lincolnshire Children’s Mental Health and Wellbeing Profile

 North East Lincolnshire Suicide Prevention Profile